aws-samples/amazon-sagemaker-tsp-deep-rl/README.md

 **1. Create a SageMaker notebook instance.**

 This repository is meant to be run on a SageMaker notebook instance.

-See the [aws documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/howitworks-create-ws.html) for additional  details.
+For details on how to create a notebook instance, see the [aws documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/howitworks-create-ws.html).

 **2. Clone the repository with submodule into the SageMaker directory.**